rootwork/bash-scripts/README.md

 ### Video manipulation

-- [avimp4.sh](videos/avimp4.sh): Convert AVI to MP4.
-More thorough than ffmpeg's default process.
+- [avimp4.sh](videos/avimp4.sh): Convert AVI videos to MP4 format.
+More thorough than ffmpeg's default process, resulting in both smaller and better-quality videos.
 - [convertvid.sh](videos/convertvid.sh): Convert any video files readable by ffmpeg (including but not limited to MP4, MPG, M4V, MOV, WEBM, WMV, AVI, 3GP) into modern H265-encoded MP4 file.
 This will generally be smaller in file size